Start narrow when comparing CSV

 For CSV, choose keys like id, sku, or email instead of names or labels.
 Stable identifiers reduce false diffs and make changed-row output trustworthy.

-Objects compare by key, but arrays compare by index in Diff Raven v1.
-If an upstream system reordered an array, the report will treat those positions as changed elements.
+JSON, YAML, TOML arrays, JSONL entries, and normalized XML child lists compare by index in Diff Raven v1.
+If an upstream system reordered a list, the report will treat those positions as changed elements.

 No. It explains the differences between two inputs.
 It does not rewrite, merge, or mutate the original data.